Mathématique: Intergalactic Gate Bridge

 She’s not even going to turn around?

-“Well, um, good,” McKay says, off balance, trying not to show it, because he wants her to look at him, damn it.
+“Well, um, good,” McKay says, off balance, trying not to show it.
 “We should—we should talk about—we should make a plan, or at least make a timetable.
 We should— Could we—” He stops.
 He regroups.
 He starts over.
 “The Gate Bridge needs to be restored.
 This should be a top priority.
 For us.
 For you and me.”

 “Not now,” Carter says.
 “It’s been a long day.
 We’ll talk in the morning.”

 “We’ll talk in the morning?”
-McKay echoes, hearing the indignation in his own voice.
+McKay echoes, indignant, incredulous, inveterate.

 Because since when.
 Do they.
 Talk in the morning.